PackFitter

 Can I do an Alaska cruise in June with just a carry-on?

-Yes — June is one of the easier months for carry-on-only.
-Milder temperatures mean lighter layers, and you can skip May's heavy cold-weather accessories.
-A 35–40L carry-on handles a 7-day June cruise comfortably with a flexible layering system and two pairs of shoes.
-Most carry-on struggles come from extra shoes or camera gear, not clothing.
+June is one of the easiest months for carry-on-only.
+Lighter layers and fewer cold-weather accessories keep volume down.
+A 35–40L carry-on works comfortably — carry-on struggles in June usually come from extra shoes or camera gear, not clothing.

 What do people forget to pack for an Alaska cruise in June?